-- 1. Place the Tool in a secure location. - 2.
-Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, hydraulic). - 4.
-Inspect the Master and Tool pin blocks for debris or darkened pins.
+- 2. Uncouple the Master and Tool plates. - 3.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+Inspect the Master and Tool pin blocks for any debris or darkened pins.

 Figure 5.1-Inspect Master and Tool Pin Blocks